Dubai Launches US$ 136 Million Venture Capital Fund Designed To Finance Technology Startups

 The VC fund excels at providing support to companies that are part of its investment portfolio by adopting a direct guidance approach and active participation to help companies ensure their success and growth instead of investing in assets only.

-Oraseya Capital's official website, provides a platform for business owners to submit financing applications, targeting local companies within the city, and international enterprises seeking to establish operations in Dubai.
+Oraseya Capital official website, provides a platform for business owners to submit financing applications, targeting local companies within the city, and international enterprises seeking to establish their operations in Dubai.

 Legal Disclaimer: